cheyannagraham/Neighborhood-Map/README.md

 2. `npm install`
 3.  `npm run startapp` to run build production
 4.  `npm start` to run in developer mode
-*NOTE: You will need your own keys (free of course) to access API data.*

 ## Using The App